 Each stainless steel washer stand between the bolt head and the GH round holes.

 Bong Isolator and water-heated grouphead mod for La Pavoni is not 3D printed.

-The part is CNC machined from high heat and shock resistant Polymer.
+The part is CNC machined from food grade, high heat and shock resistant Nylon.

 The product is created by “La Pavoni Re-Envisioned” Team or special group:

 Tudor P. – manufacturing and sales.

 What is the Isolator exactly?

 1. Converts Gen 2 GH’s from steam heated to water heated;

 2. Manages and cools down the group head and so, the water temperature inside the GH.

 This is a thing that the OEM machines can not do and mostly they just make the water too hot for coffee extractions, especially with the second pull, third and so on.